Lego Belville: Construction sets

 According to BrickLink, 88 toy sets were released as part of the Belville product line.
 The product line was eventually discontinued by the end of 2009.

 The earliest Belville toy sets featured domestic scenes, including a playhouse and playpark, and a nursery set named Love 'N Lullabies (5860), which continued for seven years.
 In addition, horse and pony sets were released in 1997, such as Jennifer's Foal (5822), and beach sets were released in 1998.
 Following this, a fairytale fantasy theme was launched in 1999, which dropped the "System" name from the packaging.
 The fairytale theme featured the characters Princess Rosaline and Prince Justin in various toy sets, such as royal coach (5827) and enchanted palace (5808).
 In 2001, some toy sets featured story books, such as Enchanted Garden (5834), which included a book titled The Adventures of the Little Princesses.

 In 2002, a range of Belville toy sets was released known as Belville: Cold North due to its winter wonderland setting.
 The toy sets featured various characters, including Queen Rose, Wicked Madam Frost and Vanilla.
 This was replaced in 2003 by a desert theme, known as Golden Palace or Golden Land, and a flower fairy theme.
 In 2004, the Belville range returned to everyday scenes, but replaced domestic settings with toy sets centred on music and talent shows, such as Pop Studio (5942) and Interior Designer (5943).

 In 2005, five toy sets were released based on the work of Hans Christian Andersen.
 Belville: Hans Christian Andersen released toy sets based on fairytales, including The Mermaid Castle (5960), The Snow Queen (5961), The Tinderbox (5962), The Princess and the Pea (5963) and Thumberlina (5964).
 These were followed by other fairytale toy sets in 2006, including Winter Wonder Palace (7577) and Ultimate Princesses (7578).

 In 2008, the Belville theme released four non-fantasy playsets that centred around horse-riding, including Playful Puppy (7583), Horse Stable (7585), Sunshine Home (7586) and Horse Jumping (7587).

 Other merchandise

 The Lego Group also sold other items under the Belville trademark such as ice cube trays with unique shapes and purses.

-Reception

-Helen Ashcroft for The Gamer included two Belville sets Rosita's Wonderful Stable (set number: 5833) and Garden Fun (set number: 5820) on a list of "The 15 Worst Lego Sets".